It's a New Day in Public Health.

 Preschool Aquatics (Ages 4-5) begins with basic skills, floating and moving through the water with support and continues to build on these skills until the child is able to swim independently or until the child reaches age 6.

-Learn to Swim (Ages 6-14) begins with basic skills, floating and moving through the water with assistance.
-The child continues to build on these skills until he or she can swim independently advancing to individual strokes including Front Crawl, Elementary Backstroke, Back Crawl, Breaststroke and more.
+Learn to Swim (Ages 6-17) begins with basic skills, floating and moving through the water with assistance.
+The child continues to build on these skills until he or she can swim independently advancing to individual strokes including front crawl, elementary backstroke, back crawl, breaststroke and more.

 Lessons in the early levels emphasize skills to make the child both comfortable and safe in the water.